Ballivor Wind Farm

 Bord na Móna’s interest in bringing forward the proposed Ballivor Wind Farm is a result of the company’s transition to becoming a major supplier of renewable energy.
 As part of its Brown to Green Strategy, the company is implementing an extensive peatland rehabilitation programme and expanding its new low carbon operations.
 A key objective of this strategy involves using the land to continue to underpin Ireland’s energy independence by developing green, sustainable energy sources to assist with Ireland’s commitment to generate 80% renewable electricity by 2030.

-To view the draft wind turbine layout, please click here.
+To view the final wind turbine layout, please click here.

 The purpose of the Ballivor Wind Farm is to generate renewable electricity for the domestic electricity market in Ireland.